Back to home

 Key Points

-• Andorra 17th, 3 points above relegation after 27 matches.
+• FC Andorra 17th, 3 points clear of relegation after beating Zaragoza, ending 3-game losing streak.

-• Team lacks assertiveness, concedes too many, struggles to score.
+• Team concedes too many, struggles to score despite chances; focus on survival first.

-FC Andorra defender Diego Alende has emphasised that the team's primary goal this season is to secure survival in Spain's Segunda División, with the club currently sitting three points above the relegation zone after 27 matches.
+FC Andorra defender Diego Alende has reiterated that avoiding relegation remains the club's top priority in Spain's Segunda División, with the team three points clear of the drop zone after 27 matches.

-The team now faces a tough away fixture at Córdoba on Monday.
-The hosts, seventh and chasing the play-offs under former Andorra player Jacobo González and with international goalkeeper Iker Álvarez in goal, have lost their last two matches.
-Alende labelled the matchup "complicated" but affirmed the visitors' intent: "We'll go out with the same mentality as always, to win."
+Attention now turns to a challenging away match at Córdoba on Monday.
+The seventh-placed hosts, pushing for the play-offs under former Andorra player Jacobo González and featuring international goalkeeper Iker Álvarez, have suffered back-to-back losses.
+Alende described the fixture as "complicated" and "exigent" but confirmed the visitors' approach: "We'll go out with the same mentality as always, to win," aiming to seal permanence as soon as possible.

 Share the article via